marcos-diazg/bimm143_S23/index.md

 We are committed to making this course accessible to everybody.
 Please contact Prof. Grant <bjgrant@ucsd.edu> if you have questions regarding content accessibility.

 ## Requirements:
 To fully participate in this course students will be expected to use their own computers with specific freely available [software installed]({{ site.baseurl }}/setup/).

 ## Schedule:
-**N.B.** For the Fall 2021 quarter, BIMM-143 will be offered **in-person with supporting online components.**   In-person hands-on sessions are on Tuesday and Thursday at 9:30 - 12:30 pm in TATA 2501 ( [Map](https://goo.gl/maps/Cd8z9Zexx6q){:target="_blank"} ).
-Online video lectures, screencast review sessions and supporting material will be available on a weekly basis throughout the quarter.
-Hands-on sessions will require both individual and small group based computational work.
+**N.B.** For the Fall 2021 quarter, BIMM-143 will be offered **in-person** on Tuesday and Thursday at 9:30 - 12:30 pm in TATA 2501 ([Map](https://goo.gl/maps/Cd8z9Zexx6q){:target="_blank"}).
+Additional video lectures, screencast lab review sessions and supporting material will be available via this website on a weekly basis throughout the quarter.
 A detailed [schedule]({{ site.baseurl }}/schedule/) with class related material is provided online.

 ## Class announcements:
 All announcements regarding the course will be by email to your UCSD address.
-We will also be using [Piazza](https://piazza.com/class/kt1tvcficju67p){:target="_blank"} to facilitate course communication, particularly around questions and answers.
+We will also be using [Piazza]({{site.data.authors.corelinks.piazza}}){:target="_blank"} to facilitate course communication, particularly around questions and answers.
 If you have a question outside of class or office hours, first check if it has already been asked on Piazza and if not post there.
-If you have a question or concern you don’t feel comfortable posting on Piazza feel free to reach out via email.
+If you have a question or concern you don’t feel comfortable posting on Piazza feel free to reach out via email (<bjgrant@ucsd.edu>).

 ## Office hours:
 We will use [Zoom](https://ucsd.zoom.us/){:target="_blank"} on a weekly basis at a time to be determined from student polling.
 For now email me for a time and we will make it happen.